ahdis/ch-ems/input/pagecontent/guidance.md

 Ebenfalls ist die Konformität zu CH Core noch nicht gewährleistet: https://github.com/hl7ch/ch-core/issues/240

 ### Multiplex Cases
-The exchange format defines the [FHIR document](document.html) for reporting to the FOPH so that **one document per pathogen** is submitted.
+The exchange format defines the [FHIR document](document.html) for reporting to the FOPH so that **one document per pathogen per patient** is submitted.